marcelcastrobr/my_ml_notes/docs/Business_LLM.md

-# LLM: Business Point of View:
+# Generative AI and Business Needs

+This section show my notes on business considerations while talking about generative AI.